How to paint your ceiling: Everything you need to know

 Pro-tip: As for how to paint basement ceilings, it’s better to go with latex or sprayable paint if exposed to wooden rafters and metal pipes.

 How to clean paint rollers and brushes

-Squeeze out as much of the paint and excess water as you can.
+Squeeze out as much of the paint as you can.

-Wait until your ceiling paint is dry to touch, then remove any painter's tape.
+Wait until your ceiling paint is dry to the touch, then remove any painter's tape.

 Safely reattach the ceiling light fixtures.

 Here are a few tips for painting ceilings that can make the job easier: